Positive Modal Logic Beyond Distributivity

 We use the duality and dual adjunction from Section~\ref{sec:lattices} to give frame semantics for weak positive logic, i.e.~the logic the same signature as positive logic, but with lattices as algebraic semantics.
-Inspired by the fact that the filters of a semilattice form a lattice, we use semilattices as frames and (principal) filters as valuations.
-We use these to study (non necessarily distributive) positive logic.
+Inspired by the fact that the filters of a semilattice form a lattice, we use semilattices as frames and (principal) filters as denotations of formulae.

 We start this section by giving an axiomatisation of our logic.
 By design the algebraic semantics is simply given by lattices.
-Then, in Section~\ref{subsec:l-frame} we formally define frames and models, and give several (classes of) examples.
-We prove that the frame semantics is sound.
-In Section~\ref{subsec:complete} we use the duality from Section~\ref{sec:lattices} to derive completeness of the basic logic with respect to several classes of frames.
+In Section~\ref{subsec:l-frame} we define frames and models, give examples, and prove that the frame semantics is sound.
+In Section~\ref{subsec:complete} we use the duality from Section~\ref{sec:lattices} to derive completeness for weak positive logics with respect to several classes of frames.
 We give the standard translation into a suitable first-order logic and prove Sahlqvist correspondence in Section~\ref{subsec:corr}, where we also work out specific examples of correspondence results.
-Finally, we prove Sahlqvist canonicity in Section~\ref{subsec:canonicity}.
-This gives rise to completeness results and a new proof of Baker and Hales' theorem which states that every variety of lattices is closed under filter extensions.
-Moreover, it follows that every variety of lattices is also closed under $F^2$-extensions.

 To distinguish the various notions of entailment each has their own notation, which are summarised in Table~\ref{tab:entailment}.
 We denote the interpretation of a formula $\phi$ in a lattice $\amo{A}$ and in a frame $\mo{M}$ by $\llp \phi \rrp_{\amo{A}}$ and $\llb \phi \rrb^{\mo{M}}$, respectively.
 Besides, we write $\ftop$ and $\fmeet$ for the top element and meets of a semilattice when it is regarded as frame semantics.